EvolvedWeb/evowc/UPDATELOG.md

 # Updates to EVO-WC

-## Version 0.6.1 - 2023-10-10
+## Version 0.7.0 - 2023-10-31

 * Updated EvoElement.js
-  * Resolved #17 - Each component now only identifies the elements that belong to that specific component.
+  * Resolves #17 - Each component now only identifies the elements that belong to that specific component.
 This is accomplished by each component adding, at runtime, a component ID (denoted by the `_cid` attribute) to each tag that has an `el` attribute.
 This ensures we only find the elements related to this component and not the child components.
   * Modified the conditional to operate with `truthy`/`falsey` values, not just `true`/`false`.
   * The `attributeChangedCallback` now sets properties within a `setTimeout` to avoid infinite loops.
   * Minor cleanup, added jsdocs types, and included `@ts-ignore`.